What’s Your Adventure Level?

 Powerful rapids featuring boulder gardens, large waves and/or small waterfalls.
 Quick and precise maneuvering is essential for successful runs.
 Prior Class III experience is recommended, although aggressive first-timers looking for a challenge are generally accepted.
 Minimum ages will generally vary from 12 to 16 years.
 Ideal for: Adventurous individuals, intermediates or aggressive beginners looking for a challenge.

 Intense and violent rapids with steep drops, waterfalls, massive waves and extremely constricted channels.
 Rapids may require “critical” maneuvering above dangerous hazards.
 Prior Class IV experience may be required.
-In some cases participants must pass a physical fitness/swimming test administered by our guides at the river.
+Participants should be in good health, capable swimmers and physically fit.
+A swim practice may also be administered by our guides at the river.
 Ideal for: Experienced paddlers and hard-core adventurers.
-On some rivers you’ll be required to take a physical fitness/swimming test.

 River and Rapid Ratings for the Grand Canyon